v-rgrace/Viva/Viva/glint/setup/copilot-faqs.md

 <br>**Q: Can Microsoft 365 Copilot in Viva Glint recognize when some groups (based on attributes) have more of a negative or positive reactions to a certain question?
 Can it determine cultural bias or language/translation problems?**

-**A:** Currently, Copilot in Viva Glint can’t detect potential biases between survey comments left in different languages, as English is currently the only language available.
+**A:** Currently, Copilot in Viva Glint can’t detect potential biases between survey comments left in different languages.
+English is currently the only language available.

 <br>**Q: Is there a given bank of emotions that Copilot uses to describe sentiment?**